Yet-Another-Series/Yet_Another_Algorithms_Repository/CONTRIBUTING.md

 1. Once your pull request has been opened, we'll review it and go from there. :smile:

-<a name="sa"></a>

-## Suggesting an algorithm / DS

 * First make sure you are not suggesting a duplicate.
-* If not, proceed and create the issue.
-Make sure that you specify only one language in an issue.
-Create multiple issues for different languages.
-* Title of issue should be of the following format -
-    ```
-        Algorithm/DS Name [Language]
-    ```
-* Please include at least one external link for the algorithm/DS in the issue's body for each issue.
-The link should explain the algorithm/problem/DS in detail.